wanatpj/h_blind/README.md

 ### Deduction of watermark form the edge model
 We will perform different strategy on CPU than on GPU.
 So the CPU/GPU algorithms will be slightly different and thus the results will differ.
-The essential step is to pick the edge and reinforce the watermark, so it reflects the delta for this edge in the best way.
+The essential step for both is to pick the edge and reinforce the watermark, so it reflects the delta for this edge in the best way.
 What does it mean?
 Let's see an example.<br/>
 We initiate w<sub>i</sub> to 0:
 <pre>
 000